 When determining the components of the incentive schemes, the amount of the remuneration and the mix between the fixed and variable remuneration, the Remuneration Policy is applied.
-The remuneration policy can however be temporarily deviated from by the Board's decision in the event that the CEO or deputy CEO changes or such material changes occur in the structure, organization, ownership or business activity of the Company (e.g. merger, buyout, division, acquisition) which may require alterations in the fixed or variable components of remuneration or other financial benefits, or in other situations of change in the business operation of the Company where deviation is the long-term interests of the Company, among other things its long-term financial success, competitiveness and enhancement shareholder value can be taken into consideration considered among other things.
+The remuneration policy can however be temporarily deviated from by the Board's decision in the event that the CEO or deputy CEO changes or such material changes occur in the structure, organization, ownership or business activity of the Company (e.g. merger, buyout, division, acquisition) which may require alterations in the fixed or variable components of remuneration or other financial benefits, or in other situations of change in the business operation of the Company where deviation is necessary to ensure the realization of the Company's long-term interests.
+When evaluating the long-term interests of the Company, among other things its long-term financial success, competitiveness and enhancement of shareholder value can be taken into consideration considered among other things.
 The policy can also be temporarily deviated from in case the regulation or taxation changes in a way which result in the remuneration based on the policy no longer complies with law and regulations or is not financially appropriate or reasonable.